maerzhase/ssr3000/README.md

 ### server entry file

-The __server entry__  actually is an express middleware that is used by the `SSR3000` server directly.
-At the back of the stage `SSR3000` takes care of the webpack bundling and then serves the chunk files to your middleware.
+The __server entry__  is an middleware that will be added to the `express` server. `SSR3000` takes care of the webpack bundling in the background and serves the chunk files to your middleware.

 ```
 import React from 'react';